Responsible Official: University President

 Emory’s commitment to providing members of its community with a working and learning environment that is free of discriminatory harassment includes freedom from inappropriate conduct by vendors, contractors, and third parties.
-If a member of the University community believes he or she has been subjected to harassing conduct by a vendor, contractor, or third party, he or she should report such conduct to the Office of Equal Opportunity programs, to his or her immediate supervisor or Dean, or to a higher University official.
-Such complaints should be forwarded to the Office of Equal Opportunity Programs immediately.
-EOP will work with the complaining party to investigate the complaint, and the University will take prompt corrective action if inappropriate conduct is found to have occurred.
+If a member of the University community believes he or she has been subjected to harassing conduct by a vendor, contractor, or third party, he or she should report such conduct to the Office of Equity and Inclusion, to his or her immediate supervisor or Dean, or to a higher University official.
+Such complaints should be forwarded to the Office of Equity and Inclusion immediately.
+OEI will work with the complaining party to investigate the complaint, and the University will take prompt corrective action if inappropriate conduct is found to have occurred.

 - invasion of sexual privacy;

 - non-consensual video or audio-taping of sexual activity;